Friday, February 16, 2018

 A glimpse in most corners of the Lagoon of hurricane damage

 So, we now find ourselves at the dock of FKG Rigging having the rigging and guard rails replaced…at great expense.
 It’s been 10 years since it was last replaced (in the BVI) and now a hot insurance must, so no arguments.
 At least its pleasant being dock-side and close to a watering hole frequented by fellow Aussies.
-Whilst breasting the Lagoonies Bar for happy hour, we’ve practiced our “strine”, learned the weather is unusually wet & blustery for the Caribbean this year (I think it followed us from the Med) and enjoyed the company of fellow cruisers en masse – something we rarely achieved in the Med.
+Whilst breasting the Lagoonies Bar for happy hour, we’ve practised our “strine”, learned the weather is unusually wet & blustery for the Caribbean this year (I think it followed us from the Med) and enjoyed the company of fellow cruisers en masse – something we rarely achieved in the Med.

 Windjammer, what have I done to you?